 - Make sure the activation key you're using is for the version of the software being installed. - Make sure you're entering the key correctly. - If you purchased and downloaded Parallels Desktop from the Internet, you received an activation key via email.
 For best results, copy and paste the key from the email. - If you have a boxed copy of Parallels Desktop, the key is printed on the DVD sleeve.
 Make sure you enter the entire key (30 characters).
-Dashes are added automatically. - If your Mac isn't connected to the Internet, connect it.
-If you can't connect it, see Activate Parallels Desktop When Your Mac Isn't Connected to the Internet (p.
-186). - If still can't activate Parallels Desktop, check this Knowledge Base Article for an extended list of solutions.
+Dashes are added automatically. - If still can't activate Parallels Desktop, check this Knowledge Base Article for an extended list of solutions.